FlorianWilhelm/pytanis/docs/tasks/cfp.md

 * **2023-04-17**: (Monday) conference starts, we have a lift-off 🚀

 !!! warning
-    Obviously, you should never announce an CfP extension before the deadline of the original CfP is over 😜.
-It also makes sense to keep some deadlines above internal to avoid getting tons of e-mails if you missed the deadline 🙈.
+    Obviously, you should never announce a CfP extension before the deadline of the original CfP is over 😜.
+    It is also useful to keep some of the above deadlines internally to avoid receiving a lot of emails when you have missed the deadline 🙈.